banz0/erlang-chat-server/README.md

 # Erlang Chat Server

-A simple chat server written in Erlang/OTP 25.
+This is a simple chat server implemented in Erlang/OTP 25.
-It listens to the port set in sys.config or defaults to 4000.
+It allows multiple clients to connect via TCP and chat with each other in real-time.

 ## Build